jina-ai/docs/chapters/my_first_jina_app.md

 * How to query data with `curl` and Jina Box
 * The details behind Jina Flows and Pods

 Now you have a broad understanding of how things work.
-Nexy you can look at more [examples](https://github.com/jina-ai/examples) to build [image](https://github.com/jina-ai/examples/tree/master/pokedex-with-bit) or [video](https://github.com/jina-ai/examples/tree/master/tumblr-gif-search) search, or see a [more advanced text search example](https://github.com/jina-ai/examples/tree/master/multires-lyrics-search).
+Next you can look at more [examples](https://github.com/jina-ai/examples) to build [image](https://github.com/jina-ai/examples/tree/master/pokedex-with-bit) or [video](https://github.com/jina-ai/examples/tree/master/tumblr-gif-search) search, or see a [more advanced text search example](https://github.com/jina-ai/examples/tree/master/multires-lyrics-search).